Skip to main content

 Why AI Recommends Businesses in Other Cities

-You ask ChatGPT for the best plumber in Austin and it recommends one in Dallas.
+Answer Engine Optimization (AEO) is the practice of engineering the signals an AI retriever uses to decide which business it cites.
+It matters here because AI search does not rank by distance.
+You ask ChatGPT for the best plumber in Austin and it returns one in Dallas.
 You ask Perplexity for a dentist near you and it suggests a practice three states away.
-This is not a rare edge case.
-It is a systemic problem with how AI platforms handle location, and it is quietly redirecting your potential customers to competitors who may not even serve your area.
+This is not an edge case.
+It is a systemic property of how large language models resolve location, and it quietly redirects your customers to competitors who may not even serve your area.

 AI Location Accuracy in Numbers

-The scale of this problem is staggering.
-AI platforms are confidently pointing customers toward businesses that are geographically irrelevant, and most local business owners have no idea it is happening.
+The scale of this problem is large and almost entirely invisible to the businesses it affects.
+AI platforms confidently point customers toward geographically irrelevant providers, and most local owners have no idea it is happening.

 1.2%

-of local business locations recommended by ChatGPT (SOCi 2026)
+of local business locations surfaced by ChatGPT (SOCi 2026)

 45%

-of consumers now use AI to find local services, up from 6% one year ago
+of consumers now use AI to find local services, up from 6% a year ago

 #3

-AI is the third most-used discovery channel, behind Google and Facebook
+AI is the third discovery channel, behind Google and Facebook

 0%

-of LLMs consistently verify whether a recommended business actually serves your area
+of LLMs reliably verify a recommended business serves your area

-Sources: SOCi ChatGPT Local Search Study 2026; MarketingCode AI Search Consumer Survey; BrightLocal AI Discovery Report 2026.
+Sources: SOCi ChatGPT Local Search Study 2026; BrightLocal AI Discovery Report 2026.
+Your first move is a free blindspot scan that shows which engines cite you and which replace you.

-That 1.2% number deserves a moment to sink in.
-Out of every 100 local businesses, ChatGPT recommends roughly one.
-The other 99 are either invisible or replaced by businesses from different cities, different states, sometimes different categories entirely.
-And with 45% of consumers now using AI to find local services, this is no longer a theoretical problem.
-It is a revenue problem.
+That 1.2 percent figure deserves a moment.
+Out of every 100 local businesses, ChatGPT surfaces roughly one.
+The other 99 are either invisible or replaced by businesses from different cities, different states, sometimes different categories.
+With 45 percent of consumers now using AI search, AI citation optimization is no longer a theoretical concern.
+It is a revenue line.

-If you have noticed your phone ringing less or your website traffic dipping despite solid Google rankings, this may be the reason.
+If your phone rings less or your traffic dips despite solid Google rankings, location bias is a likely cause.
 AI is not ignoring your business on purpose.
-It simply does not understand where you are, or more precisely, it does not have enough location signals to prioritize you over a competitor with stronger overall authority in a different city.
+The retriever simply lacks enough location signals to prioritize you over a competitor with stronger overall authority in another market.
+To confirm where you stand, book a free 30-minute call and we will walk your results live.

 Why AI Skips Your City Entirely

 Prompt ambiguity amplifies the problem.
-When a user asks “best plumber near me,” AI does not always know what “near me” means.
-Unlike Google, which can access device location, most AI chat interfaces have limited or no location awareness.
-The model guesses based on context clues, and its guesses frequently land on larger, more data-rich cities.
-If you have experienced this yourself, you know how frustrating it is.
-Our piece on businesses disappearing from AI search covers the broader visibility crisis this creates.
+When a user asks for the “best plumber near me,” the model often does not know what “near me” means.
+Most AI chat interfaces have limited or no device-location access, so the model guesses from context, and its guesses land on larger, more data-rich cities.
+Our piece on businesses disappearing from AI search covers the broader visibility collapse this creates.
+To audit your exposure, request a free blindspot report.

 The Invisible Redirect

-Most business owners never discover this problem because they never ask AI about their own services from a customer's perspective.
-Meanwhile, 45% of consumers are now using AI to find local providers.
-Every AI recommendation that points to a different city is a customer you lost without ever knowing they existed.
+Most owners never discover this because they never query AI about their own services from a customer's perspective.
+Meanwhile 45 percent of consumers do exactly that.
+Every AI recommendation that points to another city is a customer lost without a trace.
+Email support@theanswerengine.ai and we will run the queries for you.

 Signals AI Weighs Heavily